 Before applying, be sure to cleanse and pat dry.
 For those especially sensitive to retinoids, it’s a good idea to first moisturize around sensitive areas, like under your eyes and in the corners of your nose, before putting the retinoid on.
 And if your skin is still feeling dry, you can moisturize again, on top of the retinoid.

 Nights No. 3 and 4: Recovery

-You’ll want to focus on nourishing your skin microbiome and repairing your skin barrier, so think: hydration and moisture, and avoid any irritating ingredients.
+You’ll want to focus on nourishing your skin microbiome and repairing your skin barrier, so think about hydration and moisture, and avoid any irritating ingredients.

 Cleanse your skin before applying a moisturizer, and for these nights you don’t have to pat dry — it’s fine to leave your skin a little damp.